Decision on COVID-19 supplements deferred - Shepparton News

 Decision on COVID-19 supplements deferredBy AAP Newswire

-More than 1.6 million Australians will have to wait until after the October budget to learn if the government will extend its coronavirus supplement to JobKeeper.
+More than 1.6 million Australians will have to wait until after the October budget to learn if the government will extend its coronavirus supplement to JobSeeker.

 Social Services Minister Anne Ruston on Saturday announced the government would not make a call until it could see the impact of a scheduled reduction in payments from next week.